hwdsl2/setup-ipsec-vpn/aws/README.md

 Available customization parameters:

 - Amazon EC2 instance type
-> **Note**: It is possible that not all instance type options offered by this template are available in a specific AWS region.
-For example, you may not be able to deploy an `m5a.large` instance in `ap-east-1` (hypothetically).
+> <details><summary><strong>Note:</strong> It is possible that not all instance type options offered by this template are available in a specific AWS region.(expand for details)
+> </summary>
+>
+> For example, you may not be able to deploy an `m5a.large` instance in `ap-east-1` (hypothetically).
 In that case, you might experience the following error during deployment: `The requested configuration is currently not supported.
 Please check the documentation for supported configurations`.
 Newly released regions are more prone to having this problem as there are less variety of instances.
-For more info about instance type availability, refer to [https://ec2instances.info](https://ec2instances.info).
+For more info about instance type availability, refer to [https://instances.vantage.sh/](https://instances.vantage.sh/).</details>
 - OS for your VPN server (Ubuntu 20.04, CentOS 7, Amazon Linux 2)
 - Your VPN username
 - Your VPN password